 Port-au-Prince, Haiti -

-The report was released Monday. - Sapa-AP
+The UN peacekeeping mission in Haiti released the statement on Monday. - Sapa-AP